AkuSax/new-site/content/project/bio377_final_pres/index.md

 ---
 title: "BIO 377 Final Presentation"
-date: 2023-10-30
+date: 2025-2-4
-summary: "Researched and presented in a group on the best approach to aligning tag-seq data when no or a poor species-specific reference transcriptome is available."
+summary: "Researched and presented on the best approach to aligning tag-seq data when no or a poor species-specific reference transcriptome is available."
 ---

 Here are the slides from my presentation.
 You can click through them directly.